ohbob/image-optim/readme.md

 | thumb_1.avif | 0.89 kb | 99.78% | 50x33      |
 | thumb_1.webp | 0.79 kb | 99.81% | 50x33  |

 ## This Docker container is designed to optimize images, reducing their file size while maintaining quality.
-It supports resizing, format conversion and webp and avif encoding.
+It supports resizing, format conversion and webp and avif encoding

 ## Usage